 The East of Hudson Watershed (Croton aerial tour by JoshDickPhoto.com)

 - Is made up of the Croton Watershed and small components of the Catskill and Delaware Watersheds.

 - Is located within parts of New York’s Westchester, Putnam and Dutchess counties and Fairfield County, CT.

-- Was the original water supply for New York City.
+- Includes the original water supply areas for New York City.